-- iii.
+- (2) Self-supporting or guyed lattice towers shall be permitted as a replacement of similar facilities. - iii.
 Tower designs shall be certified by an engineer specializing in tower structures and licensed in Florida.
-The certification shall state that the design is structurally sound, and in conformance with the Building Code and other standards in this Ordinance. - iv.
+The certification shall state that the design is structurally sound, and in conformance with the Building Code and other standards in this Article. - iv.
 Measurement of tower height shall include the tower structure, base pad and attached facilities measured from grade.
-Lightning rods are excluded from height measurement.
+Lightning rods are excluded from the height measurement.
 The height requirements may not apply if the applicant can show that Federal Communications Commission rules require operation at a specific height.
 The maximum tower height shall otherwise be as indicated in Table 6.2.2.G-1 above. - v.
 Requirements for separation between towers. - a.
 The minimum tower separation distance shall be applied irrespective of any jurisdictional boundary. - b.
 Measurement of separation distances shall be from the base of a tower to the base of any other tower. - c.
 Proposed towers shall meet the following minimum separation requirements from other towers: